BertrandHustle/WordSearch/WordSearch.md

 	written.
 21. Add capabilities to list of capabilities (e.g. "horizontal" or "diagonal-upwards")
 22. Select the first word from the WList and assign a capability from CList at random to it
-23. Pick random square in puzzle (making sure that the word can fit in the puzzle grid, given its capability, if it starts from that square) and write word in puzzle grid in all upper-case letters.
-If the word overlaps another word already in the puzzle grid, ensure that the letter at which the two words cross matches
+23. Pick random square in puzzle (making sure that the word can fit in the puzzle puzzle, given its capability, if it starts from that square) and write word in puzzle puzzle in all upper-case letters.
+If the word overlaps another word already in the puzzle puzzle, ensure that the letter at which the two words cross matches
-24. Repeat steps 22 and 23 until all words from WList are written in puzzle grid
+24. Repeat steps 22 and 23 until all words from WList are written in puzzle puzzle
-25. Fill all empty squares in puzzle grid with random letters from the English Latin alphabet
+25. Fill all empty squares in puzzle puzzle with random letters from the English Latin alphabet
 26. Write WList below puzzle